What is the test for habitual residence?

 Is a half interest that arises the moment the dwelling acquires the nature of a family residence a joint tenancy with its right of survivorship in the surviving spouse on death?
 (Newfoundland and Labrador, Canada)

-What are the principles of alleged personal action?
+What is the nature of a risk assessment?
 (Newfoundland and Labrador, Canada)

-What is the test for "cruel and unusual punishment" under s.
-12 of the Charter?
+What is the test for punishment in a motor vehicle accident?
 (Newfoundland and Labrador, Canada)

 X